About the Program

 Example Projects:

-- Educating community members about climate change.
+- Educating community members about community resilience issues.

 - Benchmarking commercial building energy use.